Rakuten-Advertising-Developers/RakutenAdvertisingAttribution-iOS-SDK/README.md

 #### Handling INSTALL and OPEN events along with deeplink data

-RakutenAdvertisingAttribution SDK provides a function to track app install and open events by itself.
-It also provides an ability to handle  deep link data if any associated with the affiliate link promoted within a publisher’s mobile app or on a mobile web page.
+Our attribution SDK provides a function (resolve) to capture app install events automatically.

-Simply call the `RakutenAdvertisingAttribution.shared.linkResolver` function whenever iOS app is brought to foreground.
+Simply call the `RakutenAdvertisingAttribution.shared.linkResolver.resolve` function in AppDeletgate foreground method.
 In your AppDelegate use:
 ```swift
 func application(_ app: UIApplication, open url: URL, options: [UIApplication.OpenURLOptionsKey: Any] = [:]) -> Bool {